home-assistant/developers.home-assistant/website/blog/2019-09-27-hacktoberfest.md

 This year we're again participating in [Hacktoberfest](https://hacktoberfest.digitalocean.com).
 Hacktoberfest is a worldwide event to celebrate open source.
 If you make four pull request in the month of October, you'll get a free Hacktoberfest t-shirt.

 Home Assistant is currently racing towards our magical 1.0 release.
-Home Assistant 1.0 release is all about user friendliness.
+Home Assistant 1.0 is all about user friendliness.
 As part of this, we have recently introduced device automations and are expanding how scenes work in Home Assistant.

 Home Assistant supports a wide range of products, and so not each feature that we built supports each product type yet.
 For this Hacktoberfest, we've prepared issues to help integrations use the latest Home Assistant features.